HaoxinSEU/SSP_beamforming/README.md

-# EPFL COM-500 Mini-Project: Group Throughput Optimization in Wireless Communications via Spatial Beamforming
+# Group Throughput Optimization in Wireless Communications via Spatial Beamforming

 ### Author: [Sun Haoxin](https://github.com/HaoxinSEU), [Xu Zewei](https://github.com/xuzewei28) and [Wu Yujie](https://github.com/YuJieWU99)

 ## Introduction
-This is a repo for EPFL COM-500 SSP mini-project: Beamforming for Throughput Optimization in 5G.
+This is a repo for EPFL COM-500 (Statistical Signal and Data Processing through Applications) mini-project: Beamforming for Throughput Optimization in 5G.

-We use two different ways to do beamforming for a MISO downlink communication system: matched beamforming and flexibeam.
+In this project, we use two different ways to do beamforming for a MISO downlink communication system: matched beamforming and flexibeam.
+More detailed description can be found in our report.